18F/portfolios/_portfolios/national-security-intelligence.md

 heading: Partnering with agencies on product development, assisted acquisitions & portfolio management.
 subheading:
 permalink: /national-security-intelligence/
-tag: 'national security and intelligence'

-# NOTE: if adding a new partner, make sure that they exist in _data/agencies.yml
-partners:
 resources:
 learn_more:
-show_blog_posts: false

 published: true
 listed: true